julienvincent/ts-codec/README.md

 ### `.object(shape)`

-Accepts an arbitrarilly nested map of key => codec
+Accepts an arbitrarily nested map of key => codec

 ```ts
 import * as t from 'ts-codec';